 This, I have realized, is luxury everywhere in the world.
 It has now been five years since I’ve had a dryer, and I still miss it.
 The way the warm clothes feel when you take them out of the dryer, the way your jeans shrink just enough to fit your waist, and the lint—oh the lint.
 A lint brush is something, unfortunately, I have not learned to live without.

 My apologies to the male readers, but the struggle is real.
 Tampons are a Western thing, and ladies around the world do just fine with pads or menstrual cups.
 What?
 You don’t know what a menstrual cup is?
-Sorry, and you’re welcome: http://divacup.com.
+Do yourself a favor and get yourself one!

 6. Shoe shopping.